 We have drawn valuable insights about how we can improve our company from discussions with these stakeholders – an example:

-In 2016 we provided training on sustainability issues for 123 salespeople at our Green Shape Campus and discussed sustainability management at VAUDE.
+In 2019 we provided training on sustainability issues for 80 salespeople at our Green Shape Campus and discussed sustainability management at VAUDE.
 The results of these discussions were incorporated in the company through our sustainability team.
+Unfortunately, no events could take place in 2020 and 2021 due to the Corona pandemic.

 In the supply chain, we have so far only established systematic findings procedure for social issues - read more about the "Findings Procedure".
 Environmental issues can also be addressed through this channel, but the awareness of employees in the supply chain has so far not been very pronounced.